Regulation of genetic engineering: Release

 The approaches taken by governments to assess and manage the risks associated with the use of genetic engineering technology and the development and release of GMOs vary from country to country, with some of the most marked differences occurring between the United States and Europe.
 The United States takes on a less hands-on approach to the regulation of GMOs than in Europe, with the FDA and USDA only looking over pesticide and plant health facets of GMOs.
 Despite the overall global increase in the production in GMOs, the European Union has still stalled GMOs fully integrating into its food supply.
 This has definitely affected various countries, including the United States, when trading with the EU.

 European Union

-European Union enacted regulatory laws in 2003 that provided possibly the most stringent GMO regulations in the world.
+The European Union enacted regulatory laws in 2003 that provided possibly the most stringent GMO regulations in the world.
 All GMOs, along with irradiated food, are considered "new food" and subject to extensive, case-by-case, science-based food evaluation by the European Food Safety Authority (EFSA).
 The criteria for authorization fall in four broad categories: "safety", "freedom of choice", "labelling", and "traceability".

 The European Parliament's Committee on the Environmental, Public Health, and Consumer Protection pushed forward and adopted a "safety first" principle regarding the case of GMOs, calling for any negative health consequences from GMOs to be held liable.